reubenharry/mclmc-docs/docs/implementation.md

-There is a Python implementation of the code [here](https://github.com/JakobRobnik/MicroCanonicalHMC).
+There is a Python implementation of the code in Blackjax [here](https://github.com/blackjax-devs/blackjax/blob/main/blackjax/mcmc/mclmc.py).

 For example, this is the momentum update, calculated in an efficient way: